023. Multimodal anticipation and response to unpredictable car collisions in immersive virtual reality (ongoing)

 008. Importing EEG data (2022)

 I developed the import_muse() and import_edf() tools to import data files from various formats (.csv, .edf, .edf+, etc.) into EEGLAB.
-Impleted as EEGLAB plugins, they can be used with the GUI or command line.
-The plugins detect the data types (e.g., EEG, PPG, GYR, ACC, AUX, etc.), the sample rate, annotations if any, etc. and convert everything to the EEGLAB format.
+Implemented as EEGLAB plugins, they can be used with the GUI or command line.
+The plugins detect the data types (e.g., EEG, PPG, GYR, ACC, AUX, etc.), the sample rate, annotations if any, etc. and convert everything into the EEGLAB format.
 Step-by-step tutorials are available.

 006. Validating EEG signals from a wearable system (2021)